 The following existing demand and credit considerations apply to all development contribution assessments:

 - The existing demand of any lot that is to be developed will be converted to a dwelling equivalent credit when assessing development contributions.
 Thus, development contributions are solely for additional demand created by the new development.

 - Credits will be specific to the activity for which they were paid (i.e. a water supply credit will not be able to offset a wastewater contribution).

 - Credits are to be site specific (not transferable) and non-refundable unless the refund provisions of the Act apply.

 There are three types of development contribution credits that may be applied:

 For residential dwellings one standard ‘dwelling equivalent’ applies per dwelling on site.

 Residential flats, Multi Residential Units, Commercial buildings, Restaurants, Bars, Industrial and Visitor Accommodation activities are all assessed based on the gross floor area created by the development.

 What is the Reserve Land Contribution and how is it calculated?

 The Reserve Land contribution is used by council to purchase land for reserves.
-The value is either based on a set land value (see page 156 of the current policy) or can be assessed on a current land valuation of your property.
+The value is either based on a set land value (see pages 209-210 of the current policy) or can be assessed on a current land valuation of your property.
 This is obtained by Council at the applicants cost from Council’s registered valuer.
 A copy of this valuation can be requested from the DCN Officer at Queenstown Lakes District Council.